Skip to content

 May 9, 2026 2 min read

-You can change your touchpad zoom speed in Windows 11 by adjusting settings within your touchpad’s specific driver software, as Windows 11’s built-in settings only control cursor speed, not pinch-to-zoom sensitivity.
+You can change your touchpad zoom speed in Windows 11 by adjusting settings within your touchpad’s specific driver software, as Windows 11’s built-in settings only control how fast your cursor moves, not how sensitive the pinch-to-zoom gesture is.

-Many touchpads, especially those using older drivers, don’t expose a dedicated zoom speed slider directly within Windows 11’s Accessibility or Mouse settings.
+Some touchpads, especially older ones, don’t show a direct zoom speed slider in Windows 11’s Accessibility or Mouse settings.

 If you find the default pinch-to-zoom gesture too quick or too slow and don’t see an obvious slider, the solution typically involves accessing a control panel provided by your touchpad manufacturer, such as Synaptics or Elan.